AmaterasuClear/DDQ-RFP-RAG-AI-Assistance/PROGRESS_REPORT.md

 ### 7. Continuous Benchmarking
 **Opportunity:** Build an evaluation harness with a curated set of due diligence questions and golden answers.
 Track retrieval precision, answer accuracy, and confidence calibration across every pipeline change.

+### 8. Human-in-the-Loop Knowledge Reinforcement
+**Current:** When a Compliance Officer rejects or edits an AI-generated answer during review, the correction is recorded as a status flag only — the improved answer is not fed back into the knowledge base.

+**Opportunity:** Implement a closed-loop learning mechanism within the review workflow.
+When a reviewer submits a final approved answer that differs from the AI draft, the system automatically indexes the question-answer pair as a high-authority knowledge chunk, tagged with reviewer identity, approval timestamp, and source question context.
+Subsequent similar queries will preferentially retrieve these human-validated answers over raw policy document chunks, progressively improving response accuracy for recurring due diligence topics without requiring model retraining.
+Over time, this transforms the review workflow from a quality gate into an active knowledge accumulation engine.

 ---